O2741/SQL-Server-2025-Domain-Integration/README.md

 3. **Database Server Provisioning:** Deploying a Microsoft SQL Server 2025 instance, including complex service account configuration and security policy hardening.
 4. **Administrative Operations:** Finalizing the environment by deploying remote management tools (SSMS) and verifying operational readiness through successful database connectivity.

-This project showcases the workflow required to bridge the gap between network-level connectivity and application-level database services in a Windows-based environment.

 ---

 ## Prerequisites